dannieeeg/dannieeeg/README.md

 - 👋 Hi, I’m @dannieeeg
 - 👀 I’m interested in beauty, art, front-end dev, and algorithms
 - 🌱 I’m currently learning front-end development.
-- 💞️ I’m looking to collaborate on anything that I will help continue my growth as a programmer.
+- 💞️ I’m looking to collaborate on anything that will help continue my growth as a programmer.
 - 📫 How to reach me: dannieeeg123@gmail.com

 <!---